 Made For Everyone!

-So, the “distro designed for everyone” (I’m not making this up) is now literally the opposite of that, since pretty much everyone wants to have a distro that’s not full of security vulnerabilities.
+So, the “distro made for everyone” (I’m not making this up) is now litterally the opposite of that, since pretty much everyone wants to have a distro that’s not full of security vulnerabilities.
 Time to move on.
 Time to let thing wither away.
 There’s still good things that came out of the project (Budgie if nothing else), now the added value of Solus as a distro is close to nil and quickly going into negatives as time passes without updates.

 From there, there are a couple of things you should consider when it comes to new distros – there’s always going to be some effort and pain involved in move away and distro-hopping, so unless that’s what you are looking for, watch out for the following: